Alex Giannini: Acting career

 Giannini appeared in the musical Guys and Dolls, as Harry the Horse, at the National Theatre.
 In 1999 he was in the original Broadway production of Not about Nightingales, a long-lost play by Tennessee Williams; the play ran for five months.
 In 2003 he was Dean Martin in Rat Pack Confidential, at the Whitehall Theatre.
 Further stage appearances in London included One Flew Over the Cuckoo's Nest at the Garrick Theatre in 2004; Journey's End at the Ambassadors Theatre in 2005; as Big Mac in Steven Berkoff's revival of On the Waterfront at the Haymarket Theatre in 2009.
 In 2011 he was in Batman Live, as The Penguin and Commissioner Gordon: the show toured the UK, Europe, and North and South America.

 Film appearances included In Love and War (1996); Elizabeth: The Golden Age (2007), Legend (2015) as Antonio Caponigro, and London Has Fallen (2016).
 On TV he was seen in Inspector Morse, Dalziel and Pascoe, The Musketeers, The Bill and others.
 In Italy he appeared in a series of TV commercials for olive oil, which ran for five years.

-Alex Giannini died of natural causes, an hour before he was due on stage at the Theatre Royal, Plymouth, in Chichester Festival Theatre's production of Mack and Mabel; he was 57.
+Alex Giannini died of a heart attack, an hour before he was due on stage at the Theatre Royal, Plymouth, in Chichester Festival Theatre's production of Mack and Mabel; he was 57.

 Family

-An early marriage was dissolved, and in 1998 he married Jennifer Secombe, daughter of Harry Secombe; there were three stepchildren.
+An early marriage to Linda Drew was dissolved, and in 1998 he married Jennifer Secombe, daughter of Harry Secombe; there were three stepchildren.
 Jennifer Secombe died in 2019.